yintrigue/portfolio-ds/st_youtube/README.md

 **Tech Stack**: R

 ## Research Question
 Over 720,000 hours of videos are uploaded to YouTube everyday in 2020.
-The project is a simple regression analysis from end to end in an attempt to explore the relationship between a video's quality and its popularity one YouTube.
-In particular, we ask the following question: **How does the quality of a video affect its number of views?**
+The project is a regression analysis from end to end in an attempt to explore the relationship between a video's quality and its popularity one YouTube.
+In particular, we ask the question: **How does the quality of a video affect its number of views?**

 Note that the regression analysis in this notebook does NOT attempt to establish a causal relationship of any kind due to the lack of a randomized experiment setup.
 The goal is to analyze the relationship between a video's quality and its popularity on YouTube with a focus is on performing an end-to-end regression analysis including an analysis on the **Gauss–Markov assumptions** and **omitted variable bias**.